 Light fixtures that have an open path above the bulb for the heat to escape can take the bulbs that generate the most heat.
 Table lamps and floor lamps that have an open-top shade, or no shade at all, are among these.
 A torchiere floor lamp that takes a high-intensity halogen bulb is a prime example.
 These fixtures may not come with a maximum wattage limit.

-Pendant lights and wall sconces, which hold the bulb away from the ceiling in open air, will usually have a fairly high wattage limit.
+Pendant lights and wall sconces, which hold the bulb away from the ceiling in the open air, will usually have a fairly high wattage limit.
 It will be higher if the fixture is open, and especially if it’s open on the top.
-Open-sided fixtures which are mounted flush to the ceiling are more restrictive, then closed flush-mount fixtures.
-The most restricted fixtures are the kind which uses reflector flood lamps – the ones that are mounted on track lights and, most importantly, recessed fixtures.
+Open-sided fixtures which are mounted flush to the ceiling are more restrictive than closed flush-mount fixtures.
+The most restricted fixtures are the kind which uses reflector flood lamps: the ones that are mounted on track lights and, most importantly, recessed fixtures.

 What About the “Incandescent Equivalent” Rating?

 Here’s something you can safely ignore.
-Most manufacturers put a statement on their newer-technology bulbs, such as CFLs and LEDs, which says something like “”60 watt equivalent” on a CFL bulb that actually draws only 14 or 15 watts, for example.
+Most manufacturers put a statement on their newer-technology bulbs, such as CFLs and LEDs, which says something like “60-watt equivalent” on a CFL bulb that draws only 14 or 15 watts, for example.
 You can ignore the reference to 60 watts.
-That’s really shorthand for “Produces approximately the same lumens as a 60-watt incandescent bulb.”
-What is important is the power the bulb actually uses – in this case, the 14 or 15 watts.
+That’s shorthand for “Produces approximately the same lumens as a 60-watt incandescent bulb.”
+What is important is the power the bulb uses: in this case, the 14 or 15 watts.